Talish (region): Russian revolution

-Talysh in the USSR
+Soviet period

-In the 1920-1930s.
-Talysh was taught in elementary schools, books were published in Talysh and there was a newspaper called "Red Talysh".
+In the 1920–1930s Talysh was taught in elementary schools, books were published in Talysh and there was a newspaper called "Red Talysh".
 The most prominent Talysh figure of that era was the poet and educator Zolfaghar Ahmedzadeh, the author, in addition to the original Talysh poetry, Talysh textbooks and translations into the Talysh language of Russian classics.
 In total, about 500 titles of books have been published in the Talysh language.
 However, in 1937 Zulfigar Akhmedzade was arrested, and the study of the Talysh language and publications in it were completely curtailed.
 The language was studied only in an academic environment and functioned at the everyday level.
 From then until the end of the Soviet period, Talysh identity was brutally suppressed.
 From 1959 to 1989, the Talysh were not included in any censuses as a separate ethnic group, but were considered part of the Azerbaijani Turks, although the Talysh language belongs to the Indo-European language family.

 Throughout the 65 years of the existence of the Azerbaijan SSR, the Talysh population felt itself the object of various restrictions on the part of the local authorities. who deliberately pursued a policy of assimilation of the Talysh region, and at the same time artificially limited its economic development.
 Kurds and Talysh were recorded as Azerbaijanis in their passports, and before independence, the country was not considered as separate nationalities when conducting population censuses in Azerbaijan.